elpidaguy/react-native-demoApp/README.md

 # react-native-demoApp
-Demo app build on React Native.
+Demo app built on React Native.
 Containing basic UI component boilerplate and fetch API call.

 ## How To RUN: